 In a world of Panda and Hummingbird, it is getting more and more important to get your on-page SEO right.
 You might have a fantastic outreach, a great PR campaign, and link profile, but if you don’t optimize your site, you will have a hard time landing top positions in the search results.
-To help you do it, I have compiled a list of top 25 free tools that can help you with on-page optimization.
+To help you do it, I have compiled this free SEO tools list that can help you with on-page optimization.

 You can use this tool to search for keywords and ad group ideas, determine how specific keywords may perform, and create new keyword list by multiplying multiple keywords lists.
 AdWords Keyword Planner also helps you choose competitive bids and budgets.
 Here is how to use Keyword Planner to search for new keywords: